karabaja4/vscode-explorer-git-status/README.md

 - Modified files are displayed in ![#FF8C00](https://placehold.it/15/FF8C00/000000?text=+) orange.
 - Ignored files are displayed in ![#DCDCDC](https://placehold.it/15/DCDCDC/000000?text=+) gray.

-Modified files are displayed in orange.
-Ignored files are displayed in gray.

 ![alt text](https://karabaja4.blob.core.windows.net/public/gitstatus2.png)

 You can modify the colors inside the source coe.